Mingyuan-Chi/No-Burn-Buddies-Straw-Edition/README.md

 !
 [FRP Distribution](results/figures/task4_frp_comparison.png)

 **Result Summary:**
-- The FRP peak of agricultural fire is slightly to the left (in the low-energy range)
+- The FRP peak of agricultural fire is slightly to the left.
 - The distribution of other fires is more gentle, with a longer right tail, and there are a few high-intensity events.
 - The box plot shows that the distribution of agricultural fires is more concentrated and fluctuates less.